KhangChina/hadoop-docker/README.md

 # Hadoop Docker

-## Last Changes

-- Added the step by step video Tutorial: [Installing a Hadoop Cluster By Docker](https://youtu.be/FvVaQrQC6_w)
-- Added a tutorial from scratch to make a Docker based Hadoop cluster.
-The instructions are from [How to set up a Hadoop cluster in Docker](https://clubhouse.io/developer-how-to/how-to-set-up-a-hadoop-cluster-in-docker/) with some changes and more clarity (I found the blog a little confusing).

 ## Quick Start

 ### Install Docker Toolbox on Windows

-Install the docker toolbox (as you need docker-machine that is not included in the newer version of the Docker Desktop).
-Follow the installation instructions (and use default installation parameters as suggested): [Install Docker Toolbox on Windows](https://docs.docker.com/toolbox/toolbox_install_windows/)

 ### Run Docker Toolbox

-Click the Docker QuickStart icon to launch a pre-configured Docker Toolbox terminal.

-### Verify Docker Toolbox Installation
-In the command line that just opened (Docker QuickStart) type the following: (this step is optional)

 ```
   $ docker --version